maxmheinze/macrometrics/exam_sample_questions.md

 ##### What is an improper prior — what issues may arise if the posterior is also improper?

+An improper prior refers to a prior distribution that does not integrate to a finite value.
+Improper priors are often used in Bayesian analysis for convenience or mathematical simplicity.
+However, using an improper prior can lead to issues when the posterior distribution is also improper.

+If the posterior distribution is improper, it means that it does not integrate to a finite value.
+The main issue with an improper posterior is that it cannot be directly interpreted as a valid probability distribution.
+In such cases, the posterior cannot be used for making probabilistic statements or performing standard Bayesian inference.

 ---

 #### Explain the difference between dependent and independent sampling.